Winkman4000/self-manager/README.md

 TELEGRAM_CHAT_ID=your-chat-id
 ```

 3. Ensure your MongoDB service is running.
+The application and maintenance scripts use a database named `hope-app`.

 4. Start the application: